 I consider the chanterelle to be the queen of wild mushrooms, consort to the king of all mushrooms, the porcini.
 Chanterelles are the light to porcini’s dark — pheasant not beef, white wine, not red.
 Porcini are muscle, chanterelles finesse.

-Here in California, our chanties are only just now arriving with the winter rains, but they should keep at it until at least March.
-They going gangbusters in the Pacific Northwest right now, though.
+Here in California, our chanties arrive with the winter rains, but they should keep at it until at least March.
 Once our Western season ends, all you need to do is wait a couple months and they’ll start popping again in the East.
 Chanterelles are like that: They are always fruiting, somewhere in the world.
 Although we think of chanties as a North American-European mushroom, it also common in Asia, and is even found in some parts of Africa.

 Over the years I’ve cooked chanterelles six ways to Sunday, and, finally, I think I’m getting to know them as an ingredient.

-For starters, chanterelles are firm, fibrous and generally free of bugs.
+For starters, chanterelles are firm, fibrous and generally free of bugs — at least in the West; Eastern chanterelles can indeed get buggy.
 Their texture lets you slice them easily, or even pull them apart from top to stem.
 This means you can make chanterelle chips.

 To make chanty chips, slice the mushrooms as thin as you can on a mandoline, then paint them with melted butter or oil, sprinkle with salt and broil.
 Keep an eye on the chanterelles or they will burn.
 Take them out of the broiler and let them dry in a warm oven or a dehydrator until crisp.

-When you dry chanterelles their fibrousness gets more pronounced, and the mushrooms get chewy.
+If you dry chanterelles their fibrousness gets more pronounced, and the mushrooms get chewy.
 So chewy that they will need to be cooked an awful long time to avoid that “hey!
 I’m gnawing on shoe leather!” feeling you get from a lot of dried mushrooms.
+I rarely dry chanterelles any longer.

-Dried chanterelles keep their flavor and aroma, however, which makes them worth drying nonetheless.
-Either use them in soups, braises or other long-cooking methods, or, do what professional forager Connie Green does in her new book, The Wild Table — she infuses vodka with dried chanties.
+Dried chanterelles lose a lot of their flavor and aroma, however.
+If yo must dry them, use them in soups, braises or other long-cooking methods, or, do what professional forager Connie Green does in her new book, The Wild Table — she infuses vodka with dried chanties.

 Is this not the coolest thing?
 The chanterelles were in the jar only a few hours when Holly took this picture — check out that color!
 Green only infuses her mushrooms in the vodka for one week, after which you strain the liquor through cheesecloth and bottle.